 Customer service agents have told us that LDR carries few replacement parts.
 If parts are needed, they are scavenged from faucets still in the warehouse.
 If there are no longer any faucets in the warehouse, warranty claims are usually handled by replacing the faucet.

-The Better Business Bureau reports no complaints about LDR branded products but we have received a number of complaints about fumbles in taking care of problem faucets, sold by Menards but serviced by LDR.
+The Better Business Bureau reports no complaints about LDR branded products but we have received several complaints about fumbles in taking care of the problem faucets, sold by Menards but serviced by LDR.
 The primary problems seem to be